SixArm/mast-cell-help/topics/indolent-systemic-mastocytosis/index.md

 **Key points:**

-* **Symptoms:** May include skin flushing, itching, hives, abdominal pain, diarrhea, nausea, and, in some cases, anaphylactic reactions.
+* **Symptoms**: May include skin flushing, itching, hives, abdominal pain, diarrhea, nausea, and, in some cases, anaphylactic reactions.

-* **Diagnosis:** Tests can detect an abnormally high number of mast cells in various tissues, and can assess serum tryptase levels, which are often elevated in ISM.
+* **Diagnosis**: Tests can detect an abnormally high number of mast cells in various tissues, and can assess serum tryptase levels, which are often elevated in ISM.

-* **Classification:** ISM is classified as one of the subtypes of systemic mastocytosis.
+* **Classification**: ISM is classified as one of the subtypes of systemic mastocytosis.
 ISM is considered a milder and more stable form compared to other systemic mastocytosis subtypes.

-* **Triggers:** Various factors or triggers, such as physical exertion, stress, temperature changes, or certain foods, can activate mast cells in individuals with ISM.
+* **Triggers**: Various factors or triggers, such as physical exertion, stress, temperature changes, or certain foods, can activate mast cells in individuals with ISM.

-* **Treatment:** This may include the use of [antihistamines](../antihistamines/), medications to stabilize mast cells (e.g., cromolyn sodium/), and the avoidance of known triggers.
+* **Treatment**: This may include the use of [antihistamines](../antihistamines/), medications to stabilize mast cells (e.g., cromolyn sodium/), and the avoidance of known triggers.
 In some cases, [corticosteroids](../corticosteroids/) or other medications may be prescribed to manage severe symptoms.

-* **Prognosis:** ISM generally follows an indolent (slow-growing) course.
+* **Prognosis**: ISM generally follows an indolent (slow-growing) course.
 It does not typically progress to a more aggressive form.